sethbrasile/PiFire/01-index.md

 	* VL53L0X Time of Flight Sensor
 	* HCSR04 Ultrasonic Sensor
 * Socket IO for Android Application Support _(GitHub User [@weberbox](https://github.com/weberbox) has made a Android client app under development here: [https://github.com/weberbox/PiFire-Android](https://github.com/weberbox/PiFire-Android))_
+* NEW!
+Recipes / Recipe Mode - Integrated recipe creation and a new mode for developing a recipe 'program' that will control the grill for you and follow the recipe that was programmed.
+* NEW!
+Updated and re-written dashboards.
+The dashboard has been refreshed with a new look.
+New 'basic' and 'default' dashboards.
+If you are technically inclined, you can even develop your own dashboard.
+* NEW!
+Control panel everywhere!
+Allow your control panel to be displayed on almost all pages in PiFire.
 * ...And much more!

 ### Screenshots & Videos